SAP-samples/fiori-elements-opensap/week1/unit4.md

 ## Step 1.
 Get a free trial account on SAP Business Technology Platform
 You need a free trial account for the SAP Business Technology Platform to do the exercises.

-**Your account needs to be assigned to either Europe or US East.
+**⚠️ Your account needs to be assigned to either Europe or US East.
 Singapore is currently not supporting the ABAP environment on SAP BTP.**

 **If you already have an SAP BTP Trial account you can continue with step 2.**